 Lego Ninjago World

 Ninjago is one of the favorite rides at the park.
-You practice your ninja skills in this shooting type game.
+You practice your ninja skills in this shooting-type game.
 It’s really easy for kids to rack up points which makes it a lot of fun.
-There’s also a lot of physical activities around the Ninjago area that are a lot of fun.
+There are also a lot of physical activities around the Ninjago area that are a lot of fun.

 - Jay’s Lightning Drills